collegepulse/material-react-components/README.md

 This is a collection of React components that implement Google's [material design specification](https://material.io/guidelines).
 The goals of this project include:

 - Minimal to zero configuration to consume components through carefully-crafted, lightweight implementations.
-- Be fit for enterprise consumption: components are to be performant, accessible, unit tested, cross-browser supported, etc.
+- Be fit for enterprise consumption: components are to be performant, accessible, unit tested, cross-browser supported, support server-side rendering, etc.

 Demo
 ----